This is a guest post from my friend Beth Wilson.

 It was no longer working.
 I will forever believe that God graced me with the intuition that now–May 20, 1991–was my chance, perhaps my one chance, to get sober and begin to rebuild my life.

-I had no clue how I was supposed to even begin to think about what that process looked like.
+I had no clue how I was supposed even to begin to think about what that process looked like.

 But my heart knew it was time.